aren-01/location-tracker/README.md

 It includes:
 - Android app (location tracking)
-- Java desktop app (writing the data into shapefile)
+- Java desktop app (writing the data into shapefile
-- Simple PHP backend
+- PHP Backend

 ## Note

 This project is not production-ready.

 I built it for learning purposes, so things like authentication, security, and configuration are simple.
 Never hardcode DB credentials into the application in a real production environment!

 ## Setup